My grandmother used to make this cake for Easter. I hope you enjoy it as much as I do!

 Gnocchi (Neo-ki) Di Patate (Potato Dumplings)

-My 11-year-old granddaughter, who is a fussy eater, loved these gnocchi.
-She even had two helpings.
-My husband is from an Italian family but more specifically Sicily, and my mother-in-law wasn't familiar with the same foods that my family was familiar with, so he didn't grow up eating gnocchi, cappaletti, ravioli and other dishes I thought were typical Italian dishes.
-But he even enjoyed eating these potato gnocchi.
+My husband's family is from Sicily, and my mother-in-law wasn't familiar with the same foods that my family was familiar with.
+He didn't grow up eating gnocchi, cappaletti, ravioli, and other dishes I thought were typical Italian dishes.
+But even he enjoyed eating this potato gnocchi.

 - 2 pounds or about 5 medium potatoes, peeled and cut in cubes